kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 If you have any doubts relating to an issue, comment under it and tag members if needed.
 Please don't file an issue to ask a question.

+We have two parallel states for our project, named `main` branch and a `dev` branch.
+All the pull requests related to documentations or `.github` folder, should be merged directly to the `main` branch, and all the changes which involves code, should be targeted and merged to the `dev` branch.

 ## Local Setup 💻

 **Step 0:** Clone the forked repo and cd into it